Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUsing.md

 * __Orbital Follow__: Move in a variable relationship to the __Tracking__ target, optionally controlled by player input.
 * __Spline Dolly__: Move along a predefined Spline path.
 * __Hard Lock to Target__: Use the same position and as the __Tracking__ target.
-* __3rd Person Follow__: Place the camera on a configurable rigid rig attached to the __Tracking__ target.
+* __Third Person Follow__: Place the camera on a configurable rigid rig attached to the __Tracking__ target.
 The rig rotates with the target.
 This is useful for TPS and POV cameras.
 * __Do Nothing__: Do not procedurally move the CmCamera.
 Position is controlled directly by the CmCamera's transform, which can be controlled by a custom script.

 The __Rotation Control__ properties offer the following procedural algorithms for rotating a CmCamera to face the __Look At__ target: